-Their efforts led to the establishment of a UWM School of Education scholarship, the Estelle Z. Katz Scholarship for Social Justice in Education, designed to help public school teachers pursue graduate work.
+Their efforts led to the establishment of a new scholarship, the Estelle Z. Katz Scholarship for Social Justice in Education, designed to help public school teachers pursue graduate work.

 In some ways, Estelle Katz was very much a woman of her times, her daughter recalled.
 She was a wife and mother who raised four children and volunteered in her community.

-“She was a fantastic woman,” said Rea Katz, an adjunct associate professor in the Rosalind Franklin University of Medicine and Science in North Chicago, Illinois.
+“She was a fantastic woman,” said Rea Katz, an associate professor, adjunct in the Rosalind Franklin University of Medicine and Science in North Chicago, IL.

 So Estelle Katz decided to earn a degree in chemistry.
 After graduating, she worked in the World War II Manhattan Project’s Metallurgical Laboratory, located beneath the bleachers of Stagg Field at the University of Chicago, to help construct the first nuclear reactor.

-After enlisting in the Women’s Army Corps, she became a surgical technician, caring for soldiers with spinal cord injuries.
+After enlisting in the Women’s Army Corps, she became a surgical technician, stationed in Texas and at Michael Reese Hospital in Chicago caring for soldiers with spinal cord injuries.

 She married William Katz in 1948, and they moved to Madison, where she worked in a chemistry lab researching the hormones that were eventually used to synthesize oral contraceptives.

 While raising her family, she was an active volunteer in civic and social justice causes.
-She served as chair of the Milwaukee chapter of the ACLU and president of a statewide listeners association supporting public radio (which later became Wisconsin Public Radio.)
+She served as chair of the Milwaukee Chapter of the ACLU and president of Wisconsin State Radio Listeners association (for what became Wisconsin Public Radio or WPR).
 She also volunteered with the League of Women Voters, worked on various political campaigns and for health care reform and ran for the Nicolet High School Board.